 Most black Rottweilers have a gray undercoat.
 However, it’s possible that some may sport a tan or red undercoat, which may be showing through with a thinner top coat.
 So while it can seem like the colors are changing, the actual undercoat color is just more obvious now.

 Another reason for a change in coat color may be because of genetics.
 It’s possible that the Rottweiler may actually carry the genes for a red or blue coat.
 As such, this true color may not be more obvious until the pup becomes a little older.

 So if your Rottweiler puppy is changing colors as the dog enters adulthood, don’t worry too much.
 It’s likely not a huge issue.
 It’s not just with Rottweilers, but so many puppies change their coat colors in the later years.

-Which Rottweiler Color?
+Which Rottweiler Color is Best?

 Does it matter which Rottweiler color you decide to get?
 The short answer is no. In terms of personality and temperament, they’re all the same.
 You’ll get the loyal and affectionate dog that we all know and love in Rottweilers.

 However, if you do plan to show and compete with your Rottweiler, then it does matter.
 In order to show your dog at AKC competitions, you must have a Rottweiler that fits the official breed standard.
 This means a black and tan/rust/mahogany Rottie is a must.